widelang/draft/README.md

 }
 ```

-When type is inferred it's mandatory to Name the struct, since that would be Set.
+When type is inferred it's mandatory to Name the struct, since that would be a Set instead.

 ```lua
 point:= Point{10, 20}